Cochlear Implants

 There are various approaches to cochlear implantation treatment.
 CIs can be used alone or in combination with other devices.
 Individualized treatment requires consideration of possible benefits and drawbacks of each approach based on the specifics of each patient.

-Variations of cochlear implantation and implant use include the following:
+Variations of cochlear implantation and implant use include the following options:

 • Unilateral cochlear implantation refers to cochlear implantation in one ear.